-Employees Aspect Objective Mitigation Measures Indicators for Monitoring Comment + and compliance (Pictures) EMP availability Availability of the EMP on site for ease of reference Ensure that a copy of the EMP is kept on site and accessible to team leaders Availability of EMP on site and accessibility to team leaders Staff Induction To ensure that all staff / employees are conversant with the requirements of the EMP Induction for all staff / employees on the provisions of the EMP before work commencement.
-Staff members appointed at a later stage should also undergo induction Induction Minutes and Attendance Register, Signed by each staff member Quarterly minutes Punitive measures for staff, to ensure compliance • Adopt a disciplinary system to discipline staff for non-compliance, for offences such as littering, speeding, safety risk (both to themselves and to others), not using ablution facilities, etc. Number of fines issued daily / per month Orientation of workers about security for both equipment and themselves Orientate workers about security for equipment and themselves & provide Proof of security orientation and contact numbers for Police and other emergency services e.g. Ambulance emergency contact numbers Recruitment To ensure that all workers have employment contracts (Labour Act No. 11 of 2007) To ensure adherence to Labour Act No. 11 of 2007 during all phases of the project • Formalize recruitment of all staff with Contracts, stating nature of employment, duration and remuneration to protect both parties and to avoid labour disputes later.
+Aspect Objective Mitigation Measures Indicators for Monitoring and Compliance Comment + Evidence (Pictures) EMP availability Availability of the EMP on site for ease of reference • Ensure that a copy of the EMP is kept on site and accessible to team leaders Availability of EMP on site and accessibility to team leaders Staff Induction To ensure that all staff / employees are conversant with the requirements of the EMP Induction for all staff / employees on the provisions of the EMP before work commencement.
+Staff members appointed at a later stage should also undergo induction Attendance Register, Signed by each staff Punitive measures for staff, to ensure compliance Adopt a disciplinary system to discipline staff for non-compliance, for offences such as littering, speeding, safety risk (both to themselves and to others), not using ablution facilities, etc. daily / per month Orientation of workers about security for both equipment and themselves Orientate workers about security for equipment and themselves & provide 2 contact numbers for Police and other emergency services e.g. Ambulance emergency contact numbers Recruitment To ensure that all workers have employment contracts (Labour Act No. 11 of 2007) To ensure adherence to Labour Act No. 11 of 2007 during all phases of the project Contracts, stating nature of employment, duration and remuneration to protect both parties and to avoid labour disputes later.
 Copy of staff contracts